m-heck/ProjectManagementApp/Sprint3.md

   - One card for each member who is part of the same team
   - Includes each team member's name and displays a progress bar that indicates that person's progress with their tasks

+### Backend
+This sprint, we started working on the get calls of our api so the front end is able to use the information from the back end to do certain tasks:
+The first task we worked on was getting the login page to correctly work.
+When the user types in their username the front end will call the backend to see if that username exists within the database.
+If it does not then it will throw an error.
+This is the same case for the password.
+If the username exists but the password entered was wrong, then it will throw an error.
+If both username exists and the password entered was correct then the login will be successful.
+The last task we worked on but did not finish was displaying the specific user data once they login.
+We are currently in the process of transferring this data between the components.

 # 2. Frontend Unit Tests
 Note: some previous unit tests for the frontend have become unnecessary due to changes in the code, so they have been commented out or deleted.